skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

 React has this figured out:

-- DOM i/o is slow and not accessing it too often is crucial;
+- the DOM is slow, particularly its writes, and limiting interactions with it is crucial;
-- always thinking about the state the DOM has at every moment is not what we should do while developing the UI of our component;
+- always thinking about the state the DOM has at any point in time is not what we should do while developing the UI of our component;
 - immutability (objects don't change, a new one gets created every time you need to change something in it) and composition (composing a class of several functionnalities without having to create deep and complex chains of inheritance) are really useful and not used nearly as much as they should be in front-end development.